KlausJackson/DataStructures_Algorithms/README.md

     - Depth-first search (DFS) in graph algorithms.

+### Queues
-### Queues : a linear data structure that follows the First-In-First-Out (FIFO) principle, where elements are added at the rear (enqueue) and removed from the front (dequeue) of the queue.
+A linear data structure that follows the First-In-First-Out (FIFO) principle, where elements are added at the rear (enqueue) and removed from the front (dequeue) of the queue.

 * Common Algorithms and Problems
     - Enqueue: Adding an element to the rear of the queue.